03 Greedo: Personal life

 One of Jackson's most distinctive features is the term "Living Legend" tattooed on his face.

 In 2016, Jackson was arrested in Texas on drug trafficking and possession of a firearm charges.
 According to a police report, Potter County Sheriff deputies forced open his car's trunk after claiming to smell cannabis and found "four pounds of methamphetamine and two stolen pistols."
 Jackson originally faced a sentence of 300 years for the charges.
 However, he eventually took a plea deal and was sentenced to 20 years in prison, though he could be released in five years with good behavior.
 He began his sentence in the summer of 2018 and was imprisoned at the Middleton Unit.
 In 2022, he was moved to the William R. Boyd Unit.
 He was initially set to become eligible for parole in July 2020, but this was denied in 2020 and 2021.
 Jackson was granted parole release in June 2022 upon completion of a prerelease program.
 On January 12, 2023, Jackson was released.

+In 2019, while in prison, Jackson earned his GED diploma.